Singapore – A beautiful city-state

 The Southeast Asian country is renowned for being incredibly modern.
 Skyscrapers kiss the wild blue yonder while major financial institutions and international corporations make their homes in Singapore.

 Often called “a playground for the rich”, Singapore offers travelers to Asia something unique.
 It isn’t the backpacker haven Thailand and Vietnam are for travelers.
-It is a land of luxury hotels, five-star restaurants, and one of Formula One’s biggest grand prix races of the year.
-Over 17 million foreign tourists visited Singapore in 2017, and the number is bound to increase as the years go by.
+It is a land of luxury hotels, five-star restaurants, and one of Formula One’s high profile Grand Prix races of the year.
+Over 19 million foreign tourists visited Singapore in 2019, and the number is bound to increase as the years go by.